 - Pain, aggravated by movement

-- Limited extension and flexion
+- Reduced range of movement (ROM) with limited extension and flexion

 - No swelling